Voting has ended, and the winners are here!

 22) BEST GRAPHIC ARTS PRESENTATION

 — SHUDDER (Warrant).
-Keeping the spirit of Warren magazines alive.
+In art, writing and veteran talents, keeping the spirit of Warren magazines alive.

 — Or write in another choice: